 May I change my due date?

 You are allowed one due date change during the life of the loan and the first payment should be made before submitting the request.
 The account must be current and you may move the due date forward up to 20 days from the current due date.
 The exception to that rule is that no due dates are allowed between the 27th of the month to the last day of the month (inclusive) unless you're set up on the auto debit payment program.
-Submit your request in writing by fax or by e-mail to Customer Service.
+We must receive a complete, signed due date change form to change the due date.